TheFruxz/Sparkle/README.md

 #### Auth

 You need to have set the system variables `USERNAME` and `TOKEN` to your GitHub-Username and GitHub-Personal-Access-Token, to access the packages via the GitHub-Packages Feature.
-You can also use the project variables `gpr.user` and `grp.key`, but don't publish them to the web!
+You can also use the project variables `gpr.user` and `gpr.key`, but don't publish them to the web!

 #### INFO